thegetty/artistryinbronze/content/vessels/25-meirano.md

 [^15]: Meirano 2016.

 [^16]: The bronze objects are particularly fragmentary at Delphi; they are often badly preserved and in some cases in need of conservation.
-These circumstances do not facilitate the identification of the “minimum number of individuals”: see Meirano 2015–2016.
+These circumstances do not facilitate the identification of the “minimum number of individuals”: see Meirano, forthcoming (a).

 [^17]: See, for example, the remarks about the occurrence of various kinds of weapons in the sanctuary of Olympia—and their implications—recently made by Graells i Fabregat (2016, 149 and fig. 1).

-[^18]: Meirano, forthcoming.
+[^18]: Meirano, forthcoming (b).

 [^19]: For a review of the find contexts of embossed rim basins in Greece, with further bibliography, see Meirano 2004, 306; Meirano 2012, 96; Baitinger 2013, 251–52.